-For many reasons, one would not necessarily expect the effect of a patent system in a developing country such as India to mimic the effect in the United States or in other industrialized countries.
+For many reasons, one would not necessarily expect the effect of a patent system in a developing country such as India to mimic the effect in the U.S. or in other industrialized countries.
 As Sampat (2010) discusses, actually creating a patent system for an existing market in a developing country requires many "flexibilities" that don't exist in developed markets or in the many theoretical models of patents.
 Given worries about potentially negative effects of intellectual property protections, TRIPS included relatively broad powers to influence prices.

 Under TRIPS, countries retained the right of compulsory licensing, which enables governments to force a patent holding company to allow generic competitors to produce a protected molecule if the price of the patented product was found to be unaffordable for most of the nation.
-In March 2012, India first exercised this right by requiring Bayer to allow Natco to manufacture and sell Nexavar, a drug for advanced liver and kidney cancer.
-In exchange, Natco must pay Bayer a 6 percent royalty and sell a generic version of Nexavar for approximately \$176 a month instead of the \$5,600 a month charged by Bayer (Bajaj and Pollack 2012).
+In March 2012, India first exercised this right by requiring Bayer to allow Natco to manufacture and sell Nexavar - a drug for advanced liver and kidney cancer.
+In exchange, Natco must pay Bayer a six percent royalty and sell a generic version of Nexavar for approximately \$176 a month instead of the \$5,600 a month charged by Bayer (Bajaj and Pollack, 2012).

-In this vein, India also created a regulatory feature, often described as a "grandfather clause," which protected the investments made by generic manufacturers.
+In this vein, India also created a regulatory feature often described as a "grandfather clause," which protected the investments made by generic manufacturers.
 Under this clause, if a generic firm made a significant investment in products containing a newly patented molecule before 2005 and continued to manufacture the molecule on the date of the patent being granted, it cannot be forced to halt production.
-Instead, the firm can continue its commercial activity and pay a "reasonable royalty" to the patent holding firm (Hason and Shimotake 2006).
+Instead, the firm can continue its commercial activity and pay a "reasonable royalty" to the patent holding firm (Hason and Shimotake, 2006).
 This feature acts as a de facto compulsory license for existing generic manufacturers.

 Beyond these various forms of compulsory licensing, TRIPS also allowed for explicit price controls.
-By 2013, India had only used this measure on 74 drugs (Government of India 2010).
-In that year, India expanded this to cover nearly 350 drugs (Chowdhury 2013).
-In 2014, the use of price controls grew and at that point approximately 6 percent of total sales in the country were affected by price controls (McLain 2014).

-&lt;sup>3This dynamic effect on product development from changes in expected profits is not limited to patents.
-For example, Finkelstein (2004) found that policies that increased the use of vaccines resulted in more clinical trials for these products.
-However, she finds little change in patenting activity, which suggests that these trials are not the result of advances in basic science.
-Similarly, Dranove, Garthwaite, and Hermosilla (2014) found that the expansion of Medicare Part D increased clinical trial activity but that most of the new products targeted diseases that already had many existing treatments.
+By 2013, India had only used this measure on 74 drugs (Government of India, 2010).
+In that year, India expanded this to cover nearly 350 drugs (Chowdhury, 2013).
+In 2014, the use of price controls grew and at that point approximately 6 percent of total sales in the country were affected by price controls (Mclain, 2014).4 result of advances in basic science.
+Similarly, Dranove, Garthwaite, and Hermasillo (2014) found that the expansion of Medicare Part D increased clinical trial activity but that most of the new products targeted diseases that already had many existing treatments.
 Both of these studies suggest that investments in therapeutically innovative products are not particularly sensitive to policy-induced demand shocks.
 This may limit some of the welfare benefits of new patent systems.
 These effects are not limited to pharmaceuticals, Moser (2005) finds a historical connection between historical output and intellectual property rights.